Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Thursday: Shoulders

-I’d suggest going slowly on these ones and maybe even hold the weight for a second or two.
+From my experience as a personal trainer, I’d suggest going slowly on these ones and maybe even holding the weight for a second or two.
 It’s a training method that can considerably increase the effectiveness of workouts.

 Friday: Arms